Karkuvel Ayyanar Temple

 Karkuvel Ayyanar Temple is a Hindu temple in a village named Kuthiraimozhi in Thoothukudi, in the Indian state of Tamil Nadu.
-The temple is 500–1,000 years old.
-The temple is surrounded by a red sand desert with many cashew and palm trees.
-This is the only desert found in south India.
+The temple is estimated to be 500–1,000 years old.
+The temple is surrounded by a red sand desert, unique to this part of Tamilnadu, with many cashew and palm trees.
+This is the only desert found in South India.

 Location

-This temple is located in Kuthiraimozhi-Theri Kudiyiruppu village, 1 km from Kayamozhi which is 14 km from Thiruchendur.
+This temple is located in Kuthiraimozhi-Theri Kudiyiruppu village, about 1 km from Kayamozhi which is 14 km from Thiruchendur.

 Deities

 It is said that the presiding deity of the Ayyanar has come from a tree known as Karkuva.
 He is also called Karkuva Ayyan, Karku Velappan, Karukkuvalai Ayyan, and Karkuvel Ayyanar, among other names.
 He is found with his consorts, goddess Poornam and goddess Porkamalam, in a sitting posture.
 There are also separate shrines for other deities.
 Other Gods there include Periyandavar, Udhiramadan, Malayamman, Ivar Raja, Vanniya Raja, Vannichi, Pechiyamman, Ponirulapar, Kallar Sami, SolkelaVeeran Thuppakki Madan, and Sarvasakthi Amman.